Manitoba Museum: HBC Collection

 By the 20th century, the Hudson's Bay Company (HBC) made a point to collect "natural history specimens, human history artifacts and visual material relating the company's activities in North America."
 While the company itself acquired materials for exhibition at its London headquarters, many of its North American employees also accumulated their own private collections.

 On 2 May 1920, in celebration of the 250th anniversary of the granting of its Charter, the HBC contracted Francis David Wilson, a former District manager for James Bay "to collect historical relics, lore, and souvenirs of the early history of the Company" for a museum.
 One-half of the collection originated in First Nations, Métis, and Inuit communities, acquired by the HBC through purchase, trade, ceremonial gift exchange, and donations from fur traders and their families.
 In addition to preserving a record of the HBC's contribution to the development of British North America for posterity, the collections and their exhibition were considered to be the company's legacy to all Canadians; a “gift to the nation."

 In June 1922, the HBC installed a major exhibition of material at its Main Street store in Winnipeg.
 By 1926, the museum exhibition was kept in new quarters at the present store on Portage Avenue.
 The objective of the exhibition was "to depict by means of relics, pictures, documents, models, etcetera, the history of the Hudson's Bay Company, life in the fur trade, the story of pioneer settlers and the customs, dress and industries of the Aboriginal tribes."

 The HBC cared for the collections in a professional manner, and the exhibition became one of the first major public museums in Western Canada.
 The Collection is also one of the world's most significant historic resources.

-In 1994, the HBC designated the Manitoba Museum as the permanent home for its historic collection, which portrays more than 300 centuries of HBC's history.
+In 1994, the HBC designated the Manitoba Museum as the permanent home for its historic collection, which portrays more than 300 years of HBC's history.
 Thereafter, the museum mounted two exhibitions of the collection, the first in 1995 and the second in 1997.
 In 1996, in order to house the collection, construction for a new wing began with a dedication by the Prince of Wales.
 The building, as well as a research facility and public gallery, was complete in 1998.
 The Hudson's Bay Gallery would officially be open to the public on 2 May 2000.
 The artifacts held in the gallery reveal stories that includes the quest for the fabled Northwest Passage and the establishment of the HBC's trading empire.